ektrah/nsec/index.md

 ## Note

-*"Cryptography is not magic pixie dust that you can sprinkle on a system to make it secure."*

 NSec aims to provide careful abstractions to make the work with modern cryptographic primitives relatively easy and pain-free.
-However, the primitives are not very useful by themselves and need to be combined into higher-level security protocols, such as TLS.
+However, the primitives are not very useful by themselves and need to be combined into higher-level security protocols (such as TLS or JSON Web Token).
 Don't roll your own security protocols.

+*"Cryptography is not magic pixie dust that you can sprinkle on a system to make it secure."*

 ## License